 I love how quickly these come together too, they need minimal preparation and are baked in just 12 minutes.

 I remember making store bought biscuits every weekend growing up, and I love recreating that feeling with this recipe that just has a few extra steps and is much healthier.

 Whatever the occasion, these biscuits are wonderful – they’re also great as just a snack!

 The dough for these vegan buttermilk biscuits has super simple ingredients.

-Start by stirring in some apple cider vinegar to some plant milk and let it sit for 5-10 minutes.
+Start by preheating your oven to 425 degrees and stirring in some apple cider vinegar to some plant milk and let it sit for 5-10 minutes.
 This will create a sort of vegan buttermilk consistency and really adds to the overall taste of the biscuits.

 Then mix together flour, baking powder, sugar and salt in a bowl and add in some chilled, cubed vegan butter.
 Cut it in with a pastry cutter of a fork until the mixture has a sandy texture.